idzafic/natID/README.md

 # natID (Native Interface Design for macOS, linux, and windows)

-natID is a C++ framework for developing and distributing a wide range of applications, with a primary focus on engineering and data processing.
+natID is a C++ framework designed for developing and distributing a wide variety of applications, with a focus on engineering, data processing, and data visualization.
+The main goal of natID is to allow you to write GUI applications in modern C++ once and compile them for different operating systems without changes.
+While there are other toolkits that follow this approach, natID's key advantage is that it uses the native components of each system.
+As a result, applications created with natID have a natural look and feel.
 It supports the following operating systems:

   - macOS 12.3+ (Intel and ARM/Apple Sillicon)
   - Linux (requires GTK 4.14 or later)